 You’re transported into a tropical paradise as soon as you enter the park!
 I started off my day at Waturi Beach, a lush oasis in front of the famous volcano.
 As I sat with my feet in the sand, listening to the dancing waterfalls, I knew I could spend days here at Volcano Bay.
 There’s a perfect balance between relaxation and adventure.

 The atmosphere was also enhanced by the Volcano Bay staff.
 Every single Team Member I encountered was friendly and extremely knowledgeable.
 I was greeted at the entrance of every ride and whenever I had a question or needed directions, they were enthusiastic to help.

-Staying on-property in a Universal Orlando on-site hotel made my experience at Volcano Bay even better.
+Staying on-property in a Universal Orlando hotel made my experience at Volcano Bay even better.
 Hotel guests are able to enter the park one hour earlier than the general public, which definitely helps beat the crowds.
 I had a speedy entry into the park because I was staying at Loews Sapphire Falls Resort.
 As a teen with an ambitious agenda for the day, having the early access was super helpful.

-When you stay at a Universal Orlando on-site hotel, another way you can save time is by taking Universal’s transportation to and from Volcano Bay.
+When you stay at a Universal Orlando hotel, another way you can save time is by taking Universal’s transportation to and from Volcano Bay.

 Pro tip: Universal’s Cabana Bay Beach Resort is located right next to Volcano Bay.
 There is a walking path dedicated to Cabana Bay guests.
 If you’re debating on which hotel to stay at, this might help you with your decision!